Tingala Absinthe Cocktail

 To make the drink using a brouilleur, perch the device atop an absinthe or cordial glass filled with about ½ ounce each absinthe and Tingala.
 Place a sugar cube in the base, and add 2-3 ounces of ice water, which will cause the device’s lever to rock back and forth, slowly dripping the sweetened liquid into the glass.

-*Similar to a glass absinthe fountain, a brouilleur, which likewise dates to the late 1800’s, serves to evenly dispense sugar and water into absinthe as part of the louche (haze) ritual, reducing absinthe’s alcohol content to about that of wine.
-See instructions above for use.
+*Fountains and brouilleurs date to the late 1800’s and serve to evenly dispense sugar and water into absinthe as part of the louche (haze) ritual, reducing absinthe’s alcohol content to about that of wine.